paulzay/paulzay/README.md

 ### Hi there! 👋

-My name is Paul and I'm a Software Engineer with 2-3 years of industry experience.
+My name is Paul and I'm a solutions expert but I also go by Software Engineer.

-Currently I am available for hire/open to remote opportunities.

 My areas of interest are:
 - Full Stack Web Development